arlene14ko/arlene14ko/README.md

 - ⚡️ Fun fact: I created a recipe website to show my love for cooking.
 (It's in my repos!)

 ##### Deployed Projects
-- 🌍 Machine Learning Model to predict your salary based on your years of experience. https://predict-salary-101.herokuapp.com/
+- 🌍 Machine Learning Model to predict the salary based on the years of experience. https://predict-salary-101.herokuapp.com/

 <!--
 **RolyVy/RolyVy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.